National Institute of Technology, Kushiro College: Library

-The total area of the library is 1,550 m2.
-The number of books held is 96,764 (as of 27 February 2012).
-Following renovation work in 2013, it was made barrier-free.
-In addition to books, magazines, DVD, CD-ROM, etc. are provided.
-PCs are available that can search information.
-The library can be used not only by students and faculty members, but also by outsiders.
-Anyone can make a request to receive books.
+The library encompasses an area of 1550 m2 and holds about 96,764 books as of 27 February 2012.
+Following renovation work in 2013, it has since become barrier-free.
+In addition to books, the library also offers magazines, DVD, CD-ROM, etc. PCs are available for information searching.
+The library is open to all; be they students, faculty staff, or outsiders, allowing anyone to request book loans.

 Information Processing Center

 Cooperative Technology Center

 Established in 2000 with the aim of supporting local industries through joint research.

 Dormitory

-The dormitory on the school grounds was named Tsurusho Dormitory.
-As of 2019, the capacity of the dormitory is 431 (336 males and 95 females).
+Tsurusho Dormitory, as the dormitory on school grounds is called, has a total capacity of 431 students (336 males and 95 females) as of 2019.

 Only graduate students who live outside Kushiro are allowed to stay in the dormitory, for up to 5 years.